majkshkurti/r5-docker/README.md

 docker tag jailbreakparis/r5:${VERSION%.dirty} jailbreakparis/r5:latest
 ```

-### 4. Build the Analysis UI image
+### 2. Build the Analysis UI image

 This process needs approx 5GB of free space and have been tested with the [version 3071865ccf01 of analysis-ui](https://github.com/conveyal/analysis-ui/commit/3071865ccf01e1b03011fb3b7a7c2afa81e461ca) (Nov 4, 2020). (that particular commit version is hardcoded in ui/Dockerfile).

 Before building the ui, you can change `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN` value in `ui/.env` file to use a custom Mapbox token.
-For the moment this needs to be done before building the image.
+For the moment this needs to be done **before building the image**.

 To build the analysis-ui using the same version used by Jailbreak to build `jailbreakparis/analysis-ui` image, just run:

 ```
-./build-ui.sh
+docker build -f ../conveyal-analysis-docker/ui/Dockerfile -t jailbreakparis/analysis-ui:latest .
 ```

+If you're running windows, you can use the batch file `rebuild-ui.bat`

-To change the version of analysis-ui used, add `--build-arg COMMIT_SHA=xxxxxxxxx` to the build command used in `build-ui.sh` script (or edit `ui/Dockerfile`).
+To change the version of analysis-ui used, add `--build-arg COMMIT_SHA=xxxxxxxxx` to the build command used in rebuild-ui script (or edit `ui/Dockerfile`).

-### 5. Run the stack
+### 3. Run the stack

 ```
 cd conveyal-analysis-docker